Hewlett-Packard-ESS/docker-logstash-forwarder/README.md

 You will need to ensure that the listening end is configured to use the same crt and key.
 See https://github.com/elastic/logstash-forwarder/blob/master/README.md#use-with-logstash

 ## License
-This application is distributed unter the MIT License (MIT)
+This docker container is distributed unter the MIT License (MIT).

+Logstash Forwarder is licensed under the [Apache 2](https://github.com/elastic/logstash-forwarder/blob/master/LICENSE) License.